yuxiangluo1983/timetravel/README.md

 Once you're done, the data should be persistent on to a sqlite file as the server is running.
 The server should tolerate restarting the process without data loss.

-## Step 2: Add Time Travel
+## Objective: Add Time Travel

 This part is far more open-ended.
 You might need to make major changes across nearly all files of the codebase.
-You'll be adding full persistentence to the records.
+You'll be adding partial persistentence to the records.
 [Take a look at these slides on persistent data structures to learn what that means](https://www.ics.uci.edu/~eppstein/261/s21w9.pdf).

 You should create a set of `/api/v2` endpoints that enable you to do run gets, creates, and updates.